grongierisc/kong-ee-training/README.md

 </tr>
 </table>

-Now authentification is enable for the dev portal.
+Now authentication is enabled for the dev portal.

 ## 9.2.
 Limit access